Retamogordo/stakan/README.md

 This product was designed for exclusively demonstration purpose, it leverages Solana Devnet for transactions, which means no real assets are involved.
-The same reasoning applies to Arweave transactions which are executed on a local node only.
+Similar reasoning applies to Arweave transactions which are executed on a local node only.

 ## Function